-All other provisions of Obamacare remain in place.
-This includes the employer mandate that requires businesses with more than 50 full-time employees provide health coverage for their employees or face stiff penalties.
-The health care exchanges through which individuals may obtain health care coverage will also remain in place.
+All other provisions of the ACA remain in place.
+This includes the employer mandate that requires businesses with more than 50 full-time employees to provide health coverage for their employees or face stiff penalties.
+The health care exchanges through which individuals may obtain health care coverage also remain in place.

-However, since obtaining health coverage will likely be younger, healthy people who don’t go to the doctor much.
-In addition, those individuals who do obtain Obamacare coverage will be sicker and therefore more expensive to insure.
-As a result, the Budget Office estimates that the cost of Obamacare coverage will rise by 10% in most years over the next decade.
-Individuals who qualify for Obamacare tax credits may be largely insulated from these cost increases.
+However, those who refrain from obtaining health coverage will likely be younger, healthy people who don’t go to the doctor much.
+In addition, those individuals who do obtain ACA coverage will be sicker and therefore more expensive to insure.
+As a result, the Budget Office estimates that the cost of ACA coverage will rise by 10% in most years over the next decade.
+Individuals who qualify for ACA tax credits may be largely insulated from these cost increases.
 But those who don’t qualify for the credits because their income is too high may get priced out of the market.

-Republicans have long been opposed to Obamacare’s individual and employer mandates.
+Republicans have long been opposed to the ACA’s individual and employer mandates.
 However, perhaps the most important reason the mandate was eliminated in the TCJA is because it will save money.
 According to the Congressional Budget Office (CBO), eliminating the individual mandate will save the federal government approximately $338 billion over the next 10 years.
 This is because fewer people will obtain government subsidized health coverage.
 This savings enabled Congress to implement many of the tax cuts contained in the TCJA.